name212/python-static-builder/README.md

-# pytjhon-static-builder
+# python-static-builder
-Example for build python staticlly
+Example for build python as static binary

 For build use
 `docker build --progress=plain . -t python-static --build-arg BUILD_THREADS=10`